 Many people have developed their own systems for managing their finances, and if you have something that works for you, no worries!
 Personal finance is personal, and you need to do what works.

 The financial triangle helps folks overwhelmed with personal finance and confused about all the different advice thrown at them daily.
-This method isn’t suitable for everyone, but it does help people visualize their goals and ensures they consider all of their financial goals while managing their money.
+It might not be suitable for everyone, but it does help people visualize their goals and ensures they consider all their financial goals while managing their money.

 Not a Financial Advisor

-As a disclaimer, I need to mention that I am not a financial advisor.
+As a disclaimer, I must mention that I am not a financial advisor, and I’m definitely not YOUR financial advisor.
 The best option for those who need help with their money is to see a certified fiduciary who will guide them towards achieving their goals.
 Wealthtender is a fantastic resource to help you find a financial advisor near you.